View the best full-frame mirrorless cameras from other years:

 A small mirrorless body and a large full-frame sensor – truly the best of both worlds.

 It was once the case that Sony was pretty much the only game in town when it came to full-frame mirrorless.
-That all changed in 2018, as other firms started getting in on the action, releasing some of the most downright exciting new cameras we'd seen in quite some time.
+That's all ancient history now, and things have never looked better for full-frame mirrorless users, with Canon, Nikon and Panasonic all getting in on the action back in 2018, and continuing to release exciting new models in 2019.

 Panasonic Lumix S1 Digital Camera Body

 The Panasonic Lumix S1R completes the pair, and it’s a very enticing full-frame mirrorless camera indeed; in fact it's the highest-resolution full-frame mirrorless camera to hit the market.
 Its full-frame sensor is a powerful 47.3MP version, using an aspherical on-chip microlens to enhance light-gathering, and it’s powered by an all-new Venus Engine that gives the camera the oomph it needs for fast, responsive photography.